Michigan Potato Industry Research Priorities

 - Developing alternative managing strategies for current controls.

-- Post-harvest handling of potatoes (storage issues including new sprout inhibitor development and controlling storage pathogens).
+- Post-harvest handling of potatoes (controlling storage pathogens and storage issues, including new sprout inhibitor development).

 - Improve the use of technology to better understand abiotic and biotic stress to increase resilience in potato production systems.